muratcorlu/jedifocus/DESIGN_GUIDELINES.md

 > The time log of done items is better out of sight and out of mind.

-If you have too many cards; you probably have too much on your plate and you need to discipline yourself.
+If you have too many cards; you have too much on your plate.
+So instead of torturing yourself, move some to **backlog**.

-The best way to do it is to move some of your items that you cannot timely to the backlog.

 ## Simplicity Above Everything

-When adding a feature we’ll always make a risk/benefit analysis. — No feature will be added unless it is absolutely necessary **and** simplifies the workflow.
+When adding a feature we’ll always make a risk/benefit analysis.

+No feature will be added unless it is absolutely necessary **and** simplifies the workflow.

 So…

+* At all times, there should be a **single way** of doing things. — This is one of the cardinal **JediFocus** UX rules: Provide only one way to edit a card; provide only a single way to move a card. — This will both help the UI keep clutter-free, and also help the code easier to test, robust, and bug-free.
+* No visual clutter: No fancy backgrounds, no excessive animations, the focus should be on the cards, and on the cards only.
+There can be some animations “within reason”, and of course some use of color, but the overall theme is a “zen-like” **simplicity**.
+* No popopver menu items on the cards. — The cards are what they are: Cards, that the user reads. — There is only a single way to interact with them and that is by tapping on them.
+* No tags, labels, color codes… — You are not a librarian; you don’t need a taxonomical categorization of goals.
+Categorizing and sorting your goals gives you a false sense of satisfaction; however you are just slacking while appearing to look productive. — The system is dead simple: If you are working on something, work on it; if not, either move it to backlog or move it to a different column.
 * No attachment and multimedia support. — You can always upload your supporting media to somewhere like **Dropbox**, and add a reference link to your goal. — **JediFocus** focuses on goal tracking; **not** asset management.
 * No pagination. — If you have too many goals in your plate that you need to paginate; then you have a bigger problem than pagination. — **JediFocus** will only list a certain reasonable subset of your goals.
 * No drag and drop interaction for the cards — There are three columns; and you can simply move the card the the next column with the tap of a button.
 Dragging is much more time-consuming than just tapping a button.
 Besides, when you move a card to the next column, it moves to the top of the colum by design; and it does not look natural when you try to drag the card in the middle and it does not obey you and bounces to top.